-For investigators, key research personnel, research monitors, and HQ USAMRDC IRB members and ORP IRB Office staff, human subjects protection training and continuing education are critical activities to assure the conduct of research in an ethical manner and protect subjects' safety, rights, autonomy, and welfare.
+For investigators, key research personnel, research monitors (when assigned), and HQ MRDC IRB members and OHARO IRB Office staff, human subjects protection training and continuing education are critical activities to assure the conduct of research in an ethical manner and protect subjects' safety, rights, autonomy, and welfare.

-b.
-In lieu of the training described below (in Section 3-2.b), the HQ USAMRDC IRB may accept documentation of human subjects protection training and continuing education for investigators, key research personnel, and research monitors from institutions with established requirements for this training.

-c.
-Regulatory Basis for Training Requirements.

-(1) DoDI 3216.02 requires:

-(a) That all DoD personnel involved in the conduct, review, or approval of research involving human subjects, including the non-affiliated and prisoner representative members on the DoD IRB, receive initial and continuing education and training;

-(b) initial and continuing education commensurate with the duties and responsibilities of the DoD personnel; and

-(c) documentation of training and education.

-(2) 32 CFR 219.107 directs that IRBs must have an understanding of "applicable law, and standards of professional conduct and practice."

-(3) USAMRDC subordinate commands must also comply with USAMRDC Command Policy Memorandum, "Requirements for Initial and Ongoing Education and Training in the Protection of Human Subjects in Research."
+- a.
+Investigators, key research personnel, and, when assigned, research monitors for protocols under the HQ MRDC IRB's purview, and HQ MRDC IRB members and OHARO IRB Office staff must complete initial human subjects research ethics training prior to beginning their relevant duties involving human subjects research, and must also complete continuing education at least every three (3) years, consistent with their roles and responsibilities in human subjects research. - b.
+In lieu of the training described below (in Section 3-2.b), the HQ MRDC IRB may accept documentation of human subjects protection training and continuing education for investigators, key research personnel, and research monitors from institutions with established requirements for this training. - c.
+Regulatory Basis for Training Requirements. - (1) Federal, DoD, and Army regulations and guidance documents require: - (a) That all DoD personnel involved in the conduct, review, or approval of research involving human subjects, including the non-affiliated and prisoner representative members on the DoD IRB, receive initial and continuing education and training; - (b) Initial and continuing education commensurate with the duties and responsibilities of the DoD personnel; and - (c) Documentation of training and education. - (2) 32 CFR 219.107 directs that IRBs must have an understanding of "applicable law, and standards of professional conduct and practice." - (3) MRDC subordinate commands must also comply with MRDC Command Policy Memorandum, "Requirements for Initial and Ongoing Education and Training in the Protection of Human Subjects in Research."